bloominstituteoftechnology/DS-Sprint-02-Storytelling-With-Data/module1-find-ideas-and-data/template.md

 What do you care about?

++ Children
++ Animals
++ Books

 What do you know about?

++ Health Benefits Data

 What decisions do you face?

++ Where to live
++ What is my next job
++ Finding good schools
++ Dog food for dog with allergies

 ## Seven templates
 (Copy-paste for each topic)

+### Children

+1. Geographic Variation

++ Highest quality of hospital care by location
++ Highest quality of schooling by location
++ Number of Children per family by location

+2. Trend related to the news

++ Screen time affect on cognitive ability

+3. Who does that?

+4. Answering a question people care about

+5. Valuable to businesses

+6. What's the most popular?

+7. Cost/Money rankings

++ Cost of birth by geographic location

+### Animals

+1. Geographic Variation

+2. Trend related to the news

+3. Who does that?

+4. Answering a question people care about

+5. Valuable to businesses

+6. What's the most popular?

+7. Cost/Money rankings

+### Books

+1. Geographic Variation

+2. Trend related to the news

+3. Who does that?

+4. Answering a question people care about

+5. Valuable to businesses

+6. What's the most popular?

+7. Cost/Money rankings

+### Health Benefits

 1. Geographic Variation